mhoualla/EECS281-public/README.md

 # EECS281-public
 The code of my EECS 281 — Data Structures &amp; Algorithms — course projects at the University of Michigan :)

-To recruiters: please email mhoualla@umich.edu for access to private repository
+To recruiters: please email mhoualla@umich.edu for access to the private repository

 Fall 2021